Nitrokey/nitrokey-websmartcard/README.md

 * *Web application* is Javascript-based application, running in browser and potentially communicating between it and the servers in the internet.
 * *Client software* is any software communicating with the WebCrypt-compliant device, directly or through a browser.
 * *Browser* is one of the platforms running the *Client software*.
-* *Master key* is the main secret key stored on the device.
+* *Main key* is the main secret key stored on the device.
 Can be represented by *Word Seed* for backup purposes.
 * *Resident key* is different to FIDO's resident keys, but the concept is similar.
 Webcrypt's Resident Keys are stored on the device, created either by importing or generation.
 * *Derived key* is different to FIDO's derived keys, but the concept is similar.
-The keys are derived from the master secret and given service metadata like using RPID (including domain name) or users additional passphrase.
+The keys are derived from the main secret and given service metadata like using RPID (including domain name) or users additional passphrase.
-* *Seed*, or *Word Seed*, is a 24-30 words closed-dictionary phrase, which allows to restore the *Master key* on any device.
+* *Seed*, or *Word Seed*, is a 24-30 words closed-dictionary phrase, which allows to restore the *Main key* on any device.
 * *PIN* is an attempt-count limited password or passphrase, which unlocks the device and allows to run Webcrypt operations.
 * *Backup* is a data structure allowing to restore the state of the device on the same or another instance.
 * *KDF* stands for key derivation function and is a cryptographic hash function deriving a secret key from the input like passphrase using pseudorandom function.